 Aveling & Porter (amongst others) built several small shunting / tram locos based on their traction engines.
 They were basically traction engines with flanged wheels and no steering.
 Their advantages were that they were cheap to manufacture (and to design in the first place) and they could be operated with minimal training by someone who was familiar with traction engines.

-There are a few of these wonderful machines still in existence, the most famous probably being the "Blue Circle" engine based at the Battlefield Railway in Leicestershire.
+There are a few of these wonderful machines still in existence, the most famous probably being the "Blue Circle".
 I have long admired these engines for their charm and simplicity, and for the fact that I like to think I could probably drive one myself without much difficulty.
 As far as I know, nobody has made any toy versions before now, so I decided to rectify that omission.

 Like the originals, my version will be based on an existing traction engine - the Mamod TE1A.
 I have most of the parts required in my spares box.
 After some searching, I eventually acquired a set of 3.5" gauge wheels from a Hornby "Rocket", which are just about the right size.
 The small ones already fit onto a Meccano axle.
 I have fitted bushes on the large ones to fit.

 As it happens, the Mamod firebox is just about the right width so that I can maintain the 3.5" gauge.
 There are several possible alternatives for the drive: